YosysHQ/yosys/README.md

 Similarily, on Mac OS X Homebrew can be used to install dependencies:

 	$ brew tap Homebrew/bundle && brew bundle

+The brew bundle is not currently working on Catalina, so do:

+	$ brew install python3 bison flex readline gawk libffi git graphviz pkgconfig boost zlib tcl tcl-tk

 or MacPorts: